utm-coders/studyGroup/lessons/misc/project-management-R/lesson.md

 vi .gitignore
 ```

-Add `.Rhistory` and `.Rproj.user/` on separate lines in the file (Make sure you're in insert more by first typin `i`).
-Then, quit using `:wq`.
+Add `.Rhistory` and `.Rproj.user/` on separate lines in the file (Make sure you're in insert more by first typing `i`).
+Then, quit by typing `:wq`.
 Note you can add any other directories or files you don't want git to track directly to this file.

 Check the status again by typing `git status`.
 You should no longer see the `.Rhistory` and `.Rproj.user/` file, but instead see the `.gitignore` file.
 Lets commit these changes.